 Golden Monkey Tracking Permit

-A golden monkey permit in Uganda costs $50 per person for foreign non residents, $40 per person for foreign residents and Shs 20,000 for East African Residents.
+For those going on a primate safari in Uganda, a golden monkey permit in Uganda costs $50 per person for foreign non residents, $40 per person for foreign residents and Shs 20,000 for East African Residents.
 This cost includes the park entry fee, the guide fee and the one hour yo

 u spend with the golden monkeys.
 These permits can be booked on ground from the Park headquarters in Ntebeko Visitor Center.
 Tourists who wish to spend more quality time and understand the detailed information regarding the golden monkeys can visit this Park for the engaging golden monkey habituation experience that costs only $100 per person.